 Since I lost the weight in 2006, I have had seasons of victory and of course, disobedience.
 Every time I decided to go back to my old, gluttonous ways, I gained some weight.
 In 2009, I finally decided I must choose obedience.
 I must.
 Since my renewal, my weight had stayed in my ideal range.
 I now understand what it means when Christ says he has come to “set us free”.
 I don’t stress about my weight now at all.
 Really.
 As long as I am obedient, everything is fine.
 While I am always striving to be healthier, my worries about being overweight have ceased.
 I want everyone to know what that feels like.

 I will be documenting my continued journey on this blog to maintain my weight and will provide tools, support, and strategies for those who are desiring to begin the journey of losing weight.
 Join me as I continue to love God more and love food less.

 January 2018: UPDATE

-In summer 2017, after more than 10 years at being at a healthy weight, I gained 67 lbs. due to Polycystic Ovary Syndrome, which is a hormonal condition that leads to rapid weight loss.
-I did not realize my PCOS was a problem again, and thought perhaps pregnancy was the reason for how I gained weight.
-That, however, was not true.
-In summer 2017, I went to the doctor and started taking my medication to regulate my hormones.
+In summer 2017, after more than 10 years at being at a healthy weight, I gained 67 lbs. due to Polycystic Ovary Syndrome (PCOS), which is a hormonal condition that can lead to rapid weight gain.
+I did not realize my PCOS was a problem again, but in summer 2017, I went to the doctor and started taking my medication to regulate my hormones.
 I now have to lose all the weight that I gained.
 For this weight loss journey, I am going to be transparent, and share all of the lessons I have been learning to benefit others on their weight loss journey.
 Stay with me as I lose the weight AGAIN, and watch God do what only HE can do.